SajixInc/PDF-Generator-Python/README.md

 ### output pdf

-where the user can input their information on pdf:
+We will see the information on pdf for the sameple data:

   - Profile Information